Share your love

 http://server-ip-address:9090

 Once logged in, you will see the immediate dashboard.
-Cockpit’s main options are on the left side, where you can add additional hosts if they have SSH allow connections, view logs, configure network and containers, restart, kill, maintain services, and much more.
+Cockpit’s main options are on the left side, where you can add additional hosts if they have SSH connections, view logs, configure network and containers, restart, kill, maintain services, and much more.

 One of the main benefits of using Cockpit is having a terminal screen in a Web UI.
 At the bottom of the page, click Terminal.